Powered by

 “Most of the people here work as carpenters.
 People who are educated don’t have any work.”

-Deepak says, Seekho Kamao Yojana was recently started by the Madhya Pradesh government with the aim of providing employment to the youth.
+Deepak says, Seekho Kamao Yojana was recently started by the Madhya Pradesh government with the aim of employing the youth.
 Deepak got work on a farm in Indore under this scheme.
 He says, “How could I live and earn in Indore with Rs 8,000?”
 He says that the recent Patwari recruitment scam has also affected the future of the youth.
 However, when we talked to Sitaram Sahu on the issue of employment, he says, “We do not want employment, we are employing ourselves.”
 Sahu does grocery business.

 publive-image

-Broken divider between main road
+The broken divider between the main road

 Development has not occurred